ni/monodrive-documentation/docs/monoDrive_home/Lighting API.md

 The Light Editor UI allows the user to easily add, remove and configure conical and rectangular lights to a light array on an actor.
 The configuration can further be exported or imported to/from json for use with the client.
 This makes it very easy to visualize your light array from the editor and verify it setup correctly before working with it from your control algorithm on the client.

+The best way to get started with the lights API is to create a vehicle, click Add Component as seen in the figure, add a light array component, and then add and manipulate cone and rectangular lights to the array.

 **Export Light Array Button**: Opens a file dialogue to export the current light array to a `.json` file.
 This json file can then be used in the client or the light array created can be copied to a larger `.json` file that contains more arrays for configuration.
 **Import Light Array Button**: Opens a file dialogue to import a `.json` file overwriting the current array.
-**Cone Light Dropdown**: Lets the user select a ConeLightObject for deletion.
-Also, the add cone light button will copy the currently selected ConeLightObject making duplication easier for array lights.
+**Cone Light Dropdown**: Lets the user select a ConeLightObject for deletion or copy.
+**Add Cone Light**: Adds a cone light to the array which is a copy of the currently selected cone light or a new light with defaults settings if no cone light exists or is selected.
+**Delete Cone Light**: Deletes the currently selected cone light from the list.
+Do not try to delete cone lights directly from the Component List or the ConeLights Array as this will not perform proper cleanup.
 **Rectangular Light Dropdown**: Same as Cone Light Dropdown but for the rectangular light array.
+**Add Rect Light**: Adds a rectangule light to the array which is a copy of the currently selected rectangule light or a new light with defaults settings if no rectangle light exists or is selected.
+**Delete Rect Light**: Deletes the currently selected rectangle light from the list.
+Do not try to delete rectangle lights directly from the Component List or the RectangleLights Array as this will not perform proper cleanup.
 **Id**: This is the name or id of the array which is needed for the client to address the id it wises to update or configure at runtime.
 **Cone Lights and Rectangle Lights**: These lists should not be directly modified.
 To modify a cone or rectangle light object instead select them in the Component List which resides above the Search Details search bar.